 VMware Blockchain uses decentralized key generation and multi-signature schemes.

 During the initial system setup, each Replica node starts with an assigned set of bootstrap keys.
-An operator generates these keys, and they are used by the BFT consensus mechanism to agree on the published keys.
+An operator generates these keys, which are used by the BFT consensus mechanism to agree on the published keys.

-For the system to become operational and handle external requests, every Replica node must generate a new set of private and public keys.
+Every Replica node must generate a new set of private and public keys for the system to become operational and handle external requests.
 The keys must be published to the rest of the Replica Network using the previously assigned bootstrap keys and the consensus mechanism.